noslouch/workflow-debug/packages/dj-video/docs/local-development.md

 ![image](https://user-images.githubusercontent.com/2090382/92021580-fe0d1880-ed27-11ea-893a-fa8a6671cb74.png)

-Or build and publish in one step (note this runs the `prepublishOnly` script):
+Or build and publish in one step (note this runs the `prepare` script):

 ```sh
 yalc push